 - 1. At least 1 hour ahead, or up to the night before you plan to grill prepare the marinade: Combine the ingredients in a small bowl.
 Place the chicken breasts in a zippered plastic bag and pour in the marinade.
 Seal the bag, and toss back and forth to coat the chicken evenly.
 Refrigerate.

 - 2. Up to 1 hour ahead, place the lime sections on a plate, sprinkle them with the tequila, and rub lightly with oil.
 Let sit at room temperature.

 - Make the sauce

-- 3. Stir together the ingredients in a small bowl.
+- 3. In a small bowl, stir together the ingredients.
 Refrigerate until ready to serve.

 - Prepare the tacos

-- 4. When ready to grill, drain the chicken and discard the marinade.
-Let sit uncovered at room temperature for about 20 minutes.
+- 4. When you’re ready to grill the chicken, drain it and discard the marinade.
+Let the chicken sit, uncovered, at room temperature for about 20 minutes.

 - 5. Fire up the grill, bringing the heat to medium (4 to 5 seconds with the hand test).